rianperassoli/medical-history-api/README.md

 To make requests from API use: http://localhost:3000

-To run the unit test execute
+To run the unit tests execute

 ```bash
 yarn test